Projects

 Sep '19 - Dec '19

 Worked in a group of 3 to devise a modification to the MAML algorithm for multimodal task distributions.
-You can view the code and report here.
+The code and report are here.

 Programming Languages